HTTPS ingress with traefik#

 • grafana - Directs traffic to grafana.mybinder.org.
 Configured under grafana in both mybinder/values.yaml and config/prod.yaml.

 We use Let’s Encrypt for all our HTTPS certificates.
-Kube Lego is used to automatically provision and maintain HTTPS certificates for us.
+Cert-Manager is used to automatically provision and maintain HTTPS certificates for us.

 Installation#